-The decision to expel a student rests with the principal and the pastor, and the student's parent will be notified in writing of the reasons for the expulsion.
+The decision to expel a student rests with the principal and the pastor, and the student's parent will be notified the reasons for the expulsion.
 Often, the student will be given the choice to withdraw or be expelled.

 School Property